indra001-code/AI-Cache-Optimizer/README.md

 python -m streamlit run app.py

-(Note: You will need to add your own Google Gemini API key in the backend file to test live API calls).
+(Note: You will need to add your own groq API key in the backend file to test live API calls).